LokeyLab/Peptide-Library-Utility/README.md

 ## Structure
 ```
 .
-├── input/ ...
-Directory for .CSV files containing the subunits to be made into peptides.
-├── output/ ...
-Directory where the peptide library will be output as a .CSV file.
+├── .idea ...
+IDE Specific information.
 ├── scripts/ ...
 Directory that contains all of the internal dependencies.
-|   └── __main__.py ...
-The main script.
 │   └── bonding.py ...
 Functions for bonding and cyclization.
 │   └── cheminformatics.py ...
 Functions for calculating cheminformatic data.
 │   └── classes.py ...
 Classes used for creating objects that hold data used in the various stages of the peptide creation process.
 │   └── combinatronics.py ...
 Functions for calculating permutations and combinations.
+│   └── full_logo.gif
+│   └── full_logo.png
+│   └── gui.py ...
+Creates and manages the graphical user interface.
+│   └── gui_functions.py ...
+Functions used by the gui.py script related to library generation and a few other things.
 │   └── header.py ...
 Holds all of the library imports.
+│   └── logo.ico
+│   └── logo.icns
+│   └── logo.png
+│   └── peptide_library_utility.py ...
+The main script from which the gui.py script is called.
+│   └── setup.py ...
+Checks to see if modules are installed and creates desktop shortcut.
 │   └── smiles_strings.py ...
 Holds the SMILE strings for the amino acids from Pub Chem and the reorganized versions.
 Not used in the program.
 │   └── subunit_builder.py ...
 Functions for generating the subunit library.
-│   └── user_interface.py ...
-Where most of functions are called as the user navigates the text-based interface.
+│   └── tbui.py ...
+Deprecated text-based user interface.
 │   └── utilities.py ...
 Various utility functions.
 └── subunits/ ...
 Directory where the .CSVs that hold the data for all of the subunits.
 │   └── amines.csv ...
 Amines .CSV.
 These will automatically be bonded with a bromoacetic acid.